fdac15/news/README.md

       scp -P YOURPORT da2:Assignment1/fileToBeCopiedFrom .
       ```

      2. Using windows: putty has pscp command line that is similar to scp, but winscp provides more "windows-like" experience.
-Change the netaid from audris to your netid and also change the port from 9001 to yourport.
+Change the netid from audris to your netid and also change the port from 9001 to your port (to be found in students/ports.md).
      ![winscp](https://github.com/fdac15/news/blob/master/winscp.png "winscp")

 ### [Aug 26] Assignment1 has been introduced